-The Lion Ranger site (formerly Kunene Conservation Research) details ongoing research and human-lion conflict mediation, mitigation, and management efforts in the Kunene Region of northwest Namibia.
-This is also an online resource for anyone interested in learning about the Lion Ranger program and its operations, as well as other community-conservation initiatives in Northwest Namibia.
 The Lion Rangers bring together community, government, NGO, and research stakeholders for adaptive, sustainable management, with particular emphasis on human-lion conflict challenges.
+The Lion Ranger site details ongoing research and human-lion conflict mediation, mitigation, and management efforts in the Kunene Region of northwest Namibia.
+It is also an online resource for anyone interested in learning about the Lion Ranger program and its operations, as well as other community-conservation initiatives in Northwest Namibia.

 With a background in CBNRM and natural resource management, Muzuma has served as the Namibia Ministry of Environment, Forestry and Tourism Large Carnivore Coordinator for nearly a decade.
 In 2020 he joined the Lion Ranger program as a Senior Advisor and is helping steer the program as it upscales to more effectively implement lion population monitoring and human-lion conflict mitigation.
 From the Ehi-rovipuka Conservancy, Muzuma has extensive on the ground and management experience at the human-wildlife nexus in northwest Namibia.

 A trained historian, geographer, and conservation biologist, John performs both community and lion focused research within communal lands in northwest Namibia.
 He is passionate about unifying locally-centered and evidence-based approaches for the conservation of lions, and committed to strengthening CBNRM.